A Comprehensive Database of Early Pianos, 1700-1860

 James Judson who continues development of the user interface.

-John R. Watson
+Database Administrator: John R. Watson

-Archivist: Thomas Strange
+Archivist: Tom Strange